Dxnxex/TheXPersonal/README.md

 -Availabilty 1/10

 <h3> Titan Armor </h3>
-<br> Very lightweight armor for with super durability, good for everything.
+Very lightweight armor for with super durability, good for everything.

-<br> *1 Titan plate in production make you 10 Titan plates*
+*1 Titan plate in production make you 10 Titan plates*

 -Price 7/10
 -Weight 2/10